 Local SEO Ranking Factors for HVAC

 Once HVAC companies understand the importance of ranking locally, they naturally wonder how to influence rankings.
 Google Maps and Google Search rankings are based on separate algorithms, so each will require unique solutions.
-With that being said, some aspects of each algorithm carry over to the other one.
+That said, some aspects of each algorithm carry over to the other one.

-Below, HVAC Webmasters outlines local SEO ranking factors for 2021.
+Below, HVAC Webmasters outlines local SEO ranking factors.
 Mastering each factor gives your company the best chance to rank on both Google Search and Google Maps.
 Though Google’s algorithm continuously evolves, it is important to establish a baseline of best practices for consistent growth in your industry.

 Google My Business

-Your GMB listing will also serve as a central hub for your Google Reviews, which we will discuss below.
+Your GBP listing will also serve as a central hub for your Google Reviews, which we will discuss below.
 You can share your review link in your marketing materials, email signature, and other promotional content.
-Google My Business reviews have the greatest influence over Google Maps rankings and also increase GMB conversion rates.
+Google Business Profile reviews have the greatest influence over Google Maps rankings and increase GBP conversions.

-BrandREVU sends automated review requests to customers after finishing jobs.
-When customers leave Google Revies, your company gains more credibility and converts more prospects.
-In addition to requesting reviews, BrandREVU also empowers contractors to perform jobsite check-ins.
+DataPins sends automated review requests to customers after finishing jobs.
+When customers leave Google Reviews, your company gains more credibility and converts more prospects.
+In addition to requesting reviews, DataPins also empowers contractors to perform jobsite check-ins.

 If you provide enough service, customers may eventually leave negative reviews.
-A few negative reviews won’t hurt your business, but it does make sense to respond to each review.
+A few negative reviews won’t hurt your business, but responding to each review makes sense.
 Try to remedy their problems and ensure great service if they decide to come back and use your company.
 Remember that prospects are watching how you react to every review.

-NAP isn’t only important for your primary HVAC website SEO — including on-page content, thoughtfully designed Contact Page and structured data usage — but also for your secondary websites.
+NAP isn’t only important for your primary HVAC website SEO — including on-page content, a thoughtfully designed Contact Page, and structured data usage — and for your secondary websites.